 A non-AP STA affiliated with a non-AP MLD shall follow the item (e) defined in 11.2.3.7 (Receive operation for STAs in PS mode) to receive the group addressed BUs sent by (#8246)its associated AP affiliated with the associated AP MLD.

-If an indication of buffered group addressed frames in the TIM element about an AP affiliated with an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed Bus shall elect to receive all group addressed frames that are scheduled for delivery in (#8247)the link that the STA is operating on.(#4305)(#1809)
+If an indication of buffered group addressed frames in the TIM element about an AP affiliated with an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed Bus, shall elect to receive all group addressed frames that are scheduled for delivery on (#) (#8247)the link that the STA is operating on.(#4305)(#1809)

 A non-AP MLD shall filter out the group addressed MPDU with the SA field set to the MLD MAC address of the non-AP MLD.